BITSSAP2025AugAPIBP3Sections/APIBP-20234YC-Team-08/README.md

 Once you are done, do `deactivate`

+## AWS Instance details

+AWS account :
+Email : shreeshahegde123@gmail.com
+password : 9898212100@Shreesha

+Signin to AWS management console using the same credentials

+Connect to the Jenkins Master and Slave1 instances .
+Credentials for Jenkins_Master instance :

+UserName : shreesha
+password : 2002

+GitHub_Integration is the item which is integrated with the project .

 # Introduction

 This project is a machine learning application developed using Python for the backend, with GitHub Actions managing automated pipelines and deployment hosted on Microsoft Azure.
 The system leverages the MNIST dataset to train a model capable of recognizing handwritten digits with high accuracy.